 After accepting, a window informing about the progress of the firmware's change will be displayed.
 At this time, don't switch off the computer nor the device!
-If, during the installation, communication with the device will be broken, to rescue the installation do the following:
+If communication with the device is interrupted during installation, take the following steps to ensure the completion of the installation:

-- 1) Connect the device to a laptop,
+- 1. Connect the device to a laptop,

-- 2) Power up the device,
+- 2. Power up the device,

-- 3) Start the client for Windows,
+- 3. Start the client for Windows,

-- 4) Choose Upgrade Firmware from the menu and follow the above directions.
+- 4. Choose Upgrade Firmware from the menu and follow the above directions.

 Updating the firmware causes the loss of the saved tables and setup parameters!
-The project should be saved on a disc before updating!
+The project should be saved on a hard-drive before updating!